puppetlabs-toy-chest/pltraining-classroom/CONTRIBUTING.md

 ensure the issue has been resolved.

 ## Release Policy
-Stable features and bug fixes will be moved to the release branch on a weekly basis for automated integration and acceptance testing.
-Published releases will happen on an as needed basis, generally at least once a month if there are unpublished changes in the release branch.
+Stable features and bug fixes are moved to the release branch on a regular basis for full automated integration and acceptance testing.
+Published releases happen on an as needed basis, generally at least once a month if there are unpublished changes in the release branch.